 Add to that all the times Richard's teased Jeremy about it.

 Hammond: Jeremy's in love!

 The expressions on poor Mika Häkkinen's face when James May drove him around Finland.

-Episode 1: the road test of the Porsche GT2.
-Normally the car review segments are seven to ten minutes long.
-Here is the entirety of the GT2 review:
+Episode 1: Clarkson reviews the Porsche GT2.
+Normally theses segments are seven to ten minutes long.
+Here is a full transcript of this one:

 Clarkson: Now, the time has come, I fear.
 Lots of complaints after last week's program — Internet kind of awash with hate, people demanding an apology — and I am only too happy to give one.
 I am very sorry that I didn't put the [Porsche] GT2's time on the board ... [general laughter] ... really, I don't know what to say.

 The Race to Blackpool, where the presenters have to drive all the way from Basel in Switzerland, whoever gets there first gets to turn on the Blackpool Illuminations but they have to ration their fuel to make sure they make it, and if none of them arrive then the Stig is on hand to do it in their place...

 James finds the other presenters have packed heavy items into the back of his car, including a lorry gearbox.

 Clarkson declares the whole thing impossible and gets a fuel-thirsty Jaguar with the intention of running out of fuel outside his front door in the Cotswolds.
 He not only reaches Blackpool but with petrol left in the tank!

 The Stig passes the time in Blackpool by visiting the Pleasure Beach amusement park, and falls asleep on Britain's biggest rollercoster.